YopDude/speedrun-wiki-sync/README.md

 #### `query_vars_drop`

-Removes speedrun.com **variable IDs** from leaderboard API queries.
+Drops variable IDs from leaderboard API queries.

-This is required when a variable exists on speedrun.com but querying with it returns no runs.
+Required when querying with a variable returns no runs.

 ```json
 {